sp2728/WSD-Mini-Project-1/gitCommands.md

 Git Branches plays crucial role in your daily development process.

-In GitHub, they are basically pointers which reflect snapshots of your changes.
+In GitHub, they are basically pointers which depicts working of your changes.
 Whenever you add a new feature, you can just create new branch to enclose your changes.

 This prevents your code to get merged with main code base.
 Master is default branch in github.

 The git branch command lets you create, list, rename, and delete branches.

-Branches help you organize the workflow of organization more efficiently and rather effortlessly.

 You can create new branch in github by using following command : git branch <branch_name>